rootisgod/rootisgod/content/posts/2025/2025-02-23-Running-a-Private-Chocolatey-Server.md

 You will never see an upgrade prompt ever again when you load it!

-The issue is that Chocolatonly niggle is that if you use Chocolatey a lot you may hit it's reate limits.
+The issue is that if you use Chocolatey a lot you may hit it's rate limits.
 So, if I have 5 machines, and I run a command to update all my programs each night, for 3 or 4 different programs, its generates a lot of requests to Chocolatey, and from a single IP address, they will throttle you.
 Suddenly, you are locked out from updates.
-This is annoying for home use, but for a company you really dont want to be the person getting the IP blocked.
+This is annoying for home use, but for a company you really don't want to be the person getting the IP blocked.

 ## The Fix - A Private Chocolatey Server